swethalahari/Stance-Detection-in-Fake-News/README.md

 # Stance-Detection in Fake News
-Deep Neural Network using word embedding to detecting stances The probelm is organized around the more well-defined problem of “stance detection,” which involves comparing a headline with a body of text from a news article to determine what relationship (if any) exists between the two.
+Deep Neural Network using word embedding to detecting stances The problem is organized around the more well-defined problem of “stance detection,” which involves comparing a headline with a body of text from a news article to determine what relationship (if any) exists between the two.
 # There are 4 possible classifications:
 1.The article text agrees with the headline.
 2.The article text disagrees with the headline.